Supercolony-net/sol2ink/docs/docs/how_it_works/parsing_expressions.md

 title: Parsing expressions
 ---

-Another step of parsing a statement is parsing of each expressions.
-Here the program will decide how to parse each expression inside of a statement.
+Another step of parsing a statement is parsing each expression.
+Here the program will decide how to parse each expression inside a statement.

 ### Basics